CGrannan/Police_Fatalities/README.md

 ## Introduction

 This is a project investigating police related fatalities in the US.
 The data that I am using came from [data.world](https://data.world/data-society/fatal-police-shootings).
-I will be looking at descriptive statistics of fatality victims to determine underlying patterns.
-As I explore the data and create models to evaluate descriptive features, I will update this README.
+I will be looking at descriptive features of fatality victims in relation to overall population characteristics to draw conclusions from the data.
+I will be looking at numbers for race, gender, and age and how they have changed over time.